glaucopater/reminders-web-component/README.md

 This application allows custom reminders management (CRUD operations, according to a specific REST Api).
 At build time the application is bundled and exposed as a web component named "web-reminders" and can be consumed by another web page.
+Vite is configured in order to generate always index.js and index.css as assets instead of a random name using an hash.

 Setup
 ---